We often hear questions about high school health (and everything else homeschooling).

 - Include hands on practical trainings such as Red Cross First Aid and CPR courses.

 - Here is a post on getting teens interested in healthy lifestyles.
-It has lots of ideas.
+AND, don’t miss this useful episode of Homeschool Highschool Podcast that teaches Psychological First Aid.

 3) Anatomy and Physiology